Perlmutter

 Perlmutter is NERSC’s flagship system housed in the center’s facility in Shyh Wang Hall at Berkeley Lab.
 The system is named in honor of Saul Perlmutter, an astrophysicist at Berkeley Lab who shared the 2011 Nobel Prize in Physics for the ground-shaking discovery that the expansion of the universe is accelerating.
 The search to explain this acceleration revealed a universe dominated by enigmatic dark energy.
 Dr. Perlmutter has been a NERSC user for many years, and part of his Nobel Prize-winning work was carried out on NERSC systems.

-Perlmutter is designed to meet the emerging simulation, data analytics, and artificial intelligence requirements of the scientific community.
+Perlmutter is designed to meet the scientific community's emerging requirements for simulation, data analytics, and artificial intelligence.

 The HPE Cray Shasta system integrates leading-edge technologies with the latest NVIDIA A100 GPUs, AMD “Milan” EPYC CPUs, a novel HPE Slingshot high-speed network, and a 35-petabyte FLASH scratch file system.
-In total, it is comprised of 3,072 CPU-only and 1,792 GPU-accelerated nodes.
+It is comprised of 3,072 CPU-only and 1,792 GPU-accelerated nodes.
 More details on the architecture are available on the Perlmutter Architecture documentation webpage.

 The programming environment features the NVDIA HPC SDK (Software Development Kit) in addition to the familiar CCE, GNU, and AOCC (AMD Optimizing C/C++ and Fortran Compilers) to support diverse parallel programming models such as MPI, OpenMP, CUDA, and OpenACC for C, C++ and Fortran codes.